TrentYetzer/calculator-ty/README.md

 # Calculator

 Calculator web app that gives live updates to history across browsers and hold it has persistant data.

 ## Issues

-    Currently, I am having an issue with the django channels because the websock immediatly closes on the deployed Heroku app.
+Currently, I am having an issue with the django channels because the websocket immediatly closes on the deployed Heroku app.
 I play to fix it soon, but I need to go home for Thanksgiving.

 ## Deployment
     - git clone https://github.com/TrentYetzer/calculator-ty.git